zeitgeistf/hummingbot/documentation/docs/developers/connectors/tutorial.md

 By the end of this guide, you should:

 * Have a general understanding of the base classes that serve as building blocks of a connector
-* Be able to integrate new connectors from scratch
+* Be able to integrate and test new connectors from scratch

 Implementing a new connector can generally be split into 3 major tasks: